How to Unfold Top Decays: Goal and method

 \subsection{Generative unfolding}

 Traditional unfolding algorithms~\cite{Cowan:2002in,Spano:2013nca,Arratia:2021otl} have been used to unfold simple differential cross section measurements.
 Widely used methods include Iterative Bayesian Unfolding~\cite{1974AJ.....79..745L,Richardson:72,Lucy:1974yx,DAgostini:1994fjx}, Singular Value Decomposition~\cite{Hocker:1995kb}, and TUnfold~\cite{Schmitt:2012kp}.
-Their limitation is the need for binned data over low-dimensional phases space.
-This also means that we have to pre-select the observables we want to unfold and their binning.
+Their limitation is the need for binned data in a low-dimensional phase space.
+This also means that we have to preselect the observables we want to unfold and decide on their binning before the unfolding.

 To use ML-methods for high-dimensional and unbinned unfolding, we invert the forward simulation using Bayes' theorem